Geonovum/ogc-api-features-guideline/Examples.md

 ### Geoserver versus requirements

-The following findings show how Geoserver complies to the requirements.
+The following findings show how Geoserver complies to the requirements with an OAPIF service for INSPIRE harmonized Dutch Addresses.

 #### OAS